-Some of the artists featured include Mista Majah P (Jamaica), Brayo Bryans (Uganda), Shivan (Uganda), Kowa Tigs (Uganda), Umlilo (South Africa), and Ivy B (Malawi).
+Some of the singers featured include Mista Majah P (Jamaica), Brayo Bryans (Uganda), Shivan (Uganda), Kowa Tigs (Uganda), Umlilo (South Africa), and Ivy B (Malawi).
 Others have chosen to remain anonymous, their involvement with the project posing such a threat in their home country.

-During the recording of Rainbow Riots, Wallenberg attended Uganda Pride in August 2016, which was subsequently raided by the police.
-Wallenberg found himself completely immersed in the violent and shocking raid.
-The incident not only drove the project on, but bearing witness to the atrocities inspired the creation of a charity of the same name: Rainbow Riots.
+During the recording of the album, Wallenberg was collaborating as a DJ at Uganda Pride in August 2016, which was subsequently raided by the police.
+Wallenberg and his team were held hostage by the police for hours at a venue in Kampala.
+The shocking incident not only drove the project on, but bearing witness to the atrocities inspired him to create the non profit organisation of the same name: Rainbow Riots.

 Upon its release, the album ”Rainbow Riots” was championed by some of the world’s leading media outlets:

 “Uplifting, defiant, uptempo… The ultimate protest…this is advocacy”

 BBC Cultural Frontline

 “The Rainbow Riots group is taking in intolerant anger and unleashing positivity back – creating something life-affirming for the people who need it most….The vibrancy of the LGBT spirit echoes in the beats and melodies, through pop, electro, afrobeats, dancehall and gospel creations.
 Even though the collective spans continents, the message is a unified one – a message of hope.”